Neosperience/backpack/README.md

 ### Tachometer 📈

-A `Tachometer` combines a `Ticker` and an `IntervalSchedule` to measure the time interval of a recurring event, and periodically report statistics about it.
-You can use it for example to report the frame processing time statistics to an external service.
+A `Tachometer` combines a `Ticker` and an `IntervalSchedule` to measure the time interval of a recurring event and periodically report statistics about it.
+You can use it, for example, to report the frame processing time statistics to an external service.
 You can specify the reporting interval and a callback function that will be called with the timing statistics.
-In this case, the use of an *executor* is highly recommended, as your reporting callback can take a considerable amount of time to finish, and you might not want to hold up your processing loop synchronously meanwhile.
+You should consider using an *executor*, as your reporting callback can take a considerable amount of time to finish, and you might not want to hold up the processing loop synchronously meanwhile.

 Example usage: